 Your privacy is important to us.
 To better protect your privacy, this Notice sets out the basis on which Physionique (“we”, “us”, or “our”) may collect, use, disclose or otherwise process the personal data of job applicants in accordance with the Personal Data Protection Act (“PDPA”).

 This Notice applies to personal data in our possession or under our control, including personal data in the possession of organisations which we have engaged to collect, use, disclose or process personal data for our purposes.

-We have a duty of care to the people whose data we hold
+Our staff have a duty of care to the people whose data we hold.

-We will never sell, rent or otherwise distribute or make public your personal information
+We will never sell, rent or otherwise distribute or make public personal information.

 DATA PROTECTION NOTICE